 Fats are also essential for the development of your baby's brain - after all, 60% of the brain and the sheaths surrounding the nerves are actually composed of fat!

-Clearly, the nutritional needs of an infant are quite different to those of an adult - making the low-fat and low-cholesterol diets recommended for adults completely unsuitable for children under 2 years of age.
+Clearly, the nutritional needs of an infant are quite different to those of an adult – making the low-fat and low-cholesterol diets recommended for adults often unsuitable for children under 2 years of age.

 Remember - babies have tiny stomachs.